sebswU/aeneas/README.md

 use gateway or interface endpoint connection.)
 The images of the culprit from the drone will be the traffic.
 It will only be sent on there if the third outcome is true.

+# Display Culprit
+The physical modules associated with this section are a monitor, keyboard, and mouse.

+The most common library associated with this module-stage likely will involve DOM components and will therefore not be discussed in detail until the former parts of the project are close to complete.
+Next.js and React.js will likely be involved here.

+Basically, this is the interface that will display all of the pictures taken by the drone and the metadata containing the time and reasoning for the picture being taken (person not verified, time ran out, person did not turn to look).
+If the tab is kept open during surveilence, an interactive graphics interface will complement the LED lighting as a visual.